The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Conclusions and discussions

-Third, it is a worthwhile and timely question of whether and how the impact of the congestion tax will change in the post-pandemic era or how we should frame regulation policies regarding ridesourcing in the post-pandemic era.
-The outbreak of COVID-19 imposes a profound impact on urban mobility \citep{loa2022has}.
-It changes the way people live and travel.
-There is no doubt that such a legacy will largely remain in the post-pandemic era.
-For instance, the ridesourcing industry has witnessed disruptive changes since the outbreak of the pandemic.
-On the supply side, ridesourcing companies (e.g., Uber and Lyft) encounter a shortage of drivers, given the pandemic has expelled many drivers out of the ridesourcing industry due to its health threats\footnote{\url{https://www.cbsnews.com/chicago/news/while-demand-is-returning-a-driver-shortage-is-making-it-harder-to-get-a-rideshare-in-chicago/}}.
-On the demand side, travelers are less willing to use ridesourcing, in which they would be exposed to strangers (i.e., the driver and ridesharers) and shared surfaces (i.e., the vehicle) \citep{loa2022has}.
+Lastly, it is a worthwhile and timely question of whether and how the impact of the congestion tax will change in the post-pandemic era or how we should frame regulation policies regarding ridesourcing in the post-pandemic era.
+The COVID-19 pandemic imposed a profound impact on urban mobility \citep{loa2022has}, changing the way people live and travel.
+There is no doubt that such an effect will generally remain in the post-pandemic era.
+For instance, the ridesourcing industry has witnessed disruptive changes since the start of the pandemic.
+On the supply side, ridesourcing companies (e.g., Uber and Lyft) encounter a shortage of drivers, given that the pandemic has expelled many drivers from this industry due to health threats\footnote{\url{https://www.cbsnews.com/chicago/news/while-demand-is-returning-a-driver-shortage-is-making-it-harder-to-get-a-rideshare-in-chicago/}}.
+On the demand side, travelers are less willing to use ridesourcing owing to possible exposure to strangers (i.e., the driver and ridesharers) and shared surfaces (i.e., the vehicle) \citep{loa2022has}.
 This situation forces us to reconsider ridesourcing itself and the role it plays in urban mobility in the post-pandemic era.
-Our study provides an empirical view into the short-term impact of congestion taxes on ridesourcing demand and traffic congestion in the pre-pandemic era.
-And contemporarily, we call for further efforts to revisit this research topic and explore how ridesourcing should be regulated using policy instruments in the post-pandemic era.
+Our study provides an empirical view into the short-term impact of congestion taxes on ridesourcing demand and traffic congestion in the pre-pandemic era, and we call for further effort to revisit this research topic and explore how ridesourcing should be regulated using policy instruments in the post-pandemic era.

 \FloatBarrier